Healthy Research Program

 Our Intervention Research Grants support projects that will develop and test, or inform a new health promotion program or policy intervention.
-We will provide up to $120,000 per annum for three years and up to $150,000 per annum for the year/s the intervention will be developed.
-We offer two funding rounds for intervention grants per year – one targeted round that opens each October and one open round that opens each June.
+We will provide up to $200,000 per annum for three years ($600,000 in total).

 Our Exploratory Research Grants support exploratory or formative studies to address gaps in health promotion research, demonstrating the potential to influence health promotion in WA.
-We will provide up to $75,000 over two years for these grants which may lead to the development of larger studies to trial interventions.
-We offer two funding rounds for exploratory grants per year – one targeted round that opens each October and one open round that opens each June.
+We will provide up to $100,000 over two years for these grants which may lead to the development of larger studies to trial interventions.

 Visiting Fellow grants are for organisations wishing to bring a leading expert in health promotion research or practice to WA for up to three months.
 The primary focus of the Fellows visit should be to work closely with key health promotion teams to support and inform their work, and to increase the skills and expertise for delivering evidence-based health promotion across WA.